 Symptoms of advanced bladder cancer may include pain, unexplained appetite loss, and weight loss.

 Sometimes when the first symptoms of bladder cancer appear, the cancer has already spread to another part of the body.
 In this situation, the symptoms depend on where the cancer has spread.
-For example, cancer that has spread to the lungs may cause a cough or shortness of breath, spread to the liver may cause abdominal pain or jaundice (yellowing of the skin and whites of the eyes), and spread to the bone may cause bone pain or a bone break.
+For example, cancer that has spread to the lungs may cause a cough or shortness of breath, spread to the liver may cause abdominal pain or jaundice (yellowing of the skin and whites of the eyes), and spread to the bone may cause bone pain or a fracture (bone break).